BiancaSeleveschi/events-app1/README.md

 - view all events
 - view events by category
 - view events by location
-- wiew an event details
+- view an event details
 - search event
 - add event to cart
 - delete event from cart
-- view cart and proceded to checkout
+- view cart and proceeded to checkout
 - make a payment
 - place an order